pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_1_Data_Pipelines_creation.md

 ![alt text](/Data%20Lineage/images/dsx_address-1.png)

-Add those to the canvas and move to positions similar as shown on screenshot
+Add those to the canvas and move to positions similar as shown on screenshot.

 ![alt text](/Data%20Lineage/images/dsx_address-2.png)